 The real estate experts at TPA have analysed the most relevant tax regulations and compiled them for you here.
-The present 28th edition of our brochure provides you with a practical overview of the current situation regarding the taxation of real estate in Austria as of 1 May 2024, both in terms of income tax and VAT.
+The present 29th edition of our brochure provides you with a practical overview of the current situation regarding the taxation of real estate in Austria as of 15 May 2025, both in terms of income tax and VAT.
+The changes concerning real estate transfer tax that were introduced with the Bundesbeschaffungsgesetz (BBG, Austrian Federal Procurement Act) 2025 are also taken into account.